By Ed Mazza, PhD

 St. Augustine, Tractate on John 72, 2-3 (14:10-14)

-(The Catholic Monitor is honored to post this piece by the scholar Dr. Ed Mazza at his request.)
+(The Catholic Monitor is honored to post this piece by the scholar Dr. Ed Mazza with his permission)

 "[T]he Pope...
 WHEN he is EXPLICITLY a heretic, he falls ipso facto from his dignity and out of the Church, and the Church MUST either deprive him, or, as some say, declare him deprived, of his Apostolic See."